apollographql/rover/docs/source/usage/config/authentication.md

 ### Configuration

-`rover` will store your api-key in a configuration file on your machine, and use it when making requests.
+`rover` will store your API Key in a configuration file on your machine, and use it when making requests.
 By default, your configuration will be stored in your operating system's default config dir, in a file called `.sensitive`.